-Holmes County, Ohio contains the world’s largest Amish population.
+Holmes County, Ohio contains the world’s largest Amish settlement.
 Situated almost equidistant from both Columbus and Cleveland, Amish Country seems worlds away from the hustle and bustle of city life.
 Amish children peer at passing cars from rear buggy windows.
-Amish businesses use skylights and generators to provide enough light and power to open shop.
+Amish businesses use skylights and generators to provide just enough light and power to open the shop.

 Amish Country is a great place to visit with kids because it evokes a lifestyle they probably know little of.
-There are culture and great food for the adults, but farm animals and tasty sweets for the children.
-Here are 5 things to do in Amish Country with kids.
+Adults will enjoy great food and local cheese, while children will be enamored with farm animals and sweet treats.
+Here are 5 things to do in Amish Country, Ohio with kids.

 Hershberger’s Farm & Bakery